 Normally you must be assessed as 14 per cent disabled or more to get the benefit and everyone will be paid the same rate no matter what age.

 Your carer could get Carer’s Allowance if you have a lot of caring needs.

 How to claim

-You can download and complete a claim form or contact the Department for Communities for a form.
+You can download and fill in a claim form or contact the Department for Communities for a form.

 Download a form